Mouhamadou Dabo

-Mouhamadou Dabo (born 28 November 1986) is a French professional footballer who plays as a right-back, but has played left-back.
+Mouhamadou Dabo (born 28 November 1986) is a professional footballer who plays as a right-back, but has played left-back.
 He most recently played for Caen in Ligue 1.
+Born in Senegal, he has represented France at youth level.

 Club career

 Saint-Étienne

 Born in Dakar, Dabo began his career with ASC Yeggo and he then joined French club Saint-Étienne's youth academy when he was 14 years old.
 In the summer of 2004 he was promoted to the club's senior team by manager Élie Baup.
 On 7 May 2005, Dabo made his debut for Saint-Étienne in a 2–0 win over Toulouse and made three appearances in total in his first season.
 Baup's successor Ivan Hašek put Dabo in the right-back position before newly manager Laurent Roussey switched him into the left-back role.

 Dabo's second season proved to be the breakout year for the player as he received more playing time.
 On 21 September 2008, Dabo scored his first goal for Saint-Étienne against Paris Saint-Germain.
 The result was 1–0 in favor of Saint-Étienne.
 On 7 February 2009, Dabo scored an own goal against Caen.
 However, Saint-Étienne won the match 3–2 with goals from Bafétimbi Gomis and Ilan, who scored twice.
 In January 2009, club manager Alain Perrin told Le Progrès that Dabo, who had one year left on his contract at the time, refused all proposals on an extension.